 Corner of Prairie Street and Darby Avenue

 CSUN runs a Metrolink shuttle between campus and the Northridge Metrolink Station for student commuters.
-In the morning, the shuttle picks up riders at the Metrolink train station and drops them off at the CSUN transit station on Etiwanda Avenue and Vincennes Street.
-In the afternoon, the shuttle picks up at two locations: the CSUN transit station and the University Student Union on Lindley Avenue.
+Morning shuttles pick up riders at the Metrolink train station and drops them off at the CSUN transit station on Etiwanda Avenue and Vincennes Street.
+Afternoon shuttles pick up at the CSUN transit station and the University Student Union on Lindley Avenue.
 The shuttle arrives at the CSUN transit station about 30 minutes before train departure times and at the University Student Union about 25 minutes before.
 Check the Metrolink website for train schedules.

-If you need to travel to or from the Northridge Metrolink Station outside of shuttle operating hours, you can take the LADOT DASH bus.
+To travel to or from the Northridge Metrolink Station outside of shuttle operating hours take the LADOT DASH bus.
 The nearest bus stop is the southwest corner of Reseda Boulevard and Nordhoff Street.
 Buses arrive every 10 to 15 minutes; however, the route is not a direct trip from campus, so allow 25 to 30 minutes for travel time.

-There are several Amtrak stations around Northridge, but the closest one is in Chatsworth, which is about five miles from campus.
+The closest Amtrak station is in Chatsworth, about five miles from campus.
 You can save 15 percent on Amtrak fares by applying for a Student Advantage Card.
-The card costs $20.
 To use the Student Advantage discount, you must reserve your tickets at least three days in advance.

 21510 Devonshire St.